mohcen-laalaoui/Flight-Departure-Time-Prediction/README.md

   - **ConfusionMatrix, ClassificationReport, and ROC Curve**: For evaluating the model’s performance.
 - **Matplotlib & Seaborn**: For data visualization (loss, accuracy, confusion matrix, ROC curve).
 - **PyTorch**: Deep learning framework used for model building, training, and evaluation.
-- **Adam Optimizer**: Optimizer used to minimize the loss function during training.

 ## Problem Overview